pinnamreddysamagna/ETL-Project-Pandas-MySQL-/README.md

 # ETL-Project-Pandas-MySQL-

--> IPL Data Analysis & Match Outcome Predictability
+->IPL Data Analysis & Match Outcome Predictability

   This project focuses on analyzing Indian Premier League (IPL) match data and building insights through visual dashboards and predictive analysis.

   The goal of this project is to:

-Perform Exploratory Data Analysis (EDA)
+* Perform Exploratory Data Analysis (EDA)

-Generate meaningful visualizations
+* Generate meaningful visualizations

-Analyze team and player performance
+* Analyze team and player performance

-Predict match outcomes based on historical data
+* Predict match outcomes based on historical data

-📌 Project Overview
+-> Project Overview

 The IPL is one of the biggest T20 cricket leagues in the world.
 This project analyzes IPL match datasets to uncover patterns such as:

-Average runs per match
+* Average runs per match

-Toss impact on match results
+* Toss impact on match results

-Team performance trends
+* Team performance trends

-Venue influence
+* Venue influence

-Match outcome predictability
+* Match outcome predictability

-The analysis is implemented using Python and visualized through dashboards.
+* The analysis is implemented using Python and visualized through dashboards.

-📊 Features & Analysis Performed
+-> Features & Analysis Performed

-1️⃣ Exploratory Data Analysis (EDA)
+1️) Exploratory Data Analysis (EDA)

 Data cleaning and preprocessing